ShayanDodge/shayandodge.github.io/_pages/about.md

 ---

 ## About Me

-Shayan Dodge works at the intersection of computational electromagnetics and AI.
-His research integrates FEM, FDTD, BEM with PINNs.
-He develops scalable surrogate models for real-time EM analysis in multi-physics systems.
+Shayan Dodge works at the intersection of computational electromagnetics and artificial intelligence.
+His research integrates high-fidelity numerical methods, including the finite element method (FEM), finite-difference time-domain (FDTD), and boundary element method (BEM), with physics-informed neural networks to develop scalable, physics-consistent surrogate models for electromagnetic systems.

+His work aims to advance next-generation machine learning frameworks that enable real-time electromagnetic analysis and design optimization in complex multiphysics environments.

 ---